EFTs and bases

 Basis EOS

-Basis used by the EOS package.
+Basis used by the EOS software as of version 0.4 or later.
 Neutrinos are in the flavour basis.

 List of operators (PDF)